 Tax receipts issued by the Registrar's Office at Western:

 Tax receipts issued by Human Resources at Western:

 Other receipts you may need to file your tax return may include (this is not a complete list):

-It is important to keep copies of all your receipts, income tax forms that you send, and Notices of Assessment received as part of your personal records for a minimum of six years.
+IMPORTANT: Keep copies of all your receipts, income tax forms, and Notices of Assessment for a minimum of six years.

 Please note that this is a general information session only.
 We will not be completing your income tax return.

 Choose to attend one of the following sessions:

 Every year, the University Student's Council (USC) offers a FREE Income Tax Clinic for undergraduate students.